IIIF/cookbook-recipes/recipe/0103-poetry-reading-annotations/index.md

 ## Example

 A manifest for the poem "Her Kind" read by Anne Sexton in 1974.
-The recording is 107 minutes long.
+The recording is 107 seconds long.
 Annotations are included in the manifest and show both a point annotation (at a particular time) and a range annotation (covering a time range).
 (For more on these annotations, see the [annotation.json file description.](#annotations))

 {: .line-numbers data-src="manifest1.json" }
 ```json